kio42069/Stick-Hero/README.md

 - Main: Main driver class
 - Menu: Main welcome screen of the game
 - SceneController: Main scene controller for the game scene, paused scene and end scenes
+- SaveData: serializable save data for the game.

 ### Visible objects
 - Platform: Class for platforms